-In the interwar years (the 1920’s-1930’s), peak lapel single-breasted jackets were considered quite stylish.
+In the interwar years (the 1920s-1930s), peak lapel single-breasted jackets were considered quite stylish.
+However, following the Second World War, their popularity dwindled.
+It wasn’t until the 1970s that they returned albeit intermittently.
 Today, such a jacket is rare but the style quotient still applies.

 It’s best practice to avoid wearing peaked lapels to funerals, job interviews, or any other environments in which sartorial conservatism rules the day.
 Such a lapel would be too flashy for these events and would do you more harm than good.